sahithyandev/s3/src/content/docs/data-communication-networking/04-signals.md

 ### Nyquist theorem

 **If** the highest frequency a medium can transmit is $f$, **then** a receiver is able to completely reconstruct the signal by sampling it at $2f$, assuming the channel is noiseless.

+#### Aliasing

+Occurs when the sampling rate is less than $2f$.
+High-frequency components of a signal are misinterpreted as lower frequencies, leading to distortion.

 ### Shanon's theorem